FinTexTS: Financial Text-Paired Time-Series Dataset via Semantic-Based and Multi-Level Pairing

 \subsection{Effect of Fine-Tuned Embedding Model}

 As discussed in Section~\ref{sec:method:embedding}, we fine-tune an embedding model using the sector-level news classification information obtained in Section~\ref{sec:method:news_classification}.
 In this section, we investigate whether our fine-tuning strategy improves news retrieval performance.
 In Table~\ref{tab:retrieve_performance}, we compare the retrieval performance of the base embedding model with that of our fine-tuned model.
 As mentioned in Section~\ref{sec:exp:setup}, we use Linq-Embed-Mistral as the base embedding model in our experiments.
 To evaluate retrieval quality, we adopt the hit-rate metric, which measures the probability that at least one target company-level news article is included among the retrieved results.
 The results show consistent improvements across the evaluated metric for the 10 companies.
 These findings indicate that our embedding fine-tuning strategy enhances document retrieval performance and is beneficial for semantic-based news pairing.
-Appendix~\ref{appen:ticker_list} provides the full company names for each company symbol in Table~\ref{tab:retrieve_performance}.